JU-Computer-Club/footprint-monitor/README.md

 ## 🎯 Aftermath
 ### After program completion, based on your activities and contribution, you would be able to-
-- Get evaluation on your *6 months progress log*, both individually
+- Get evaluation on your *6 months progress log*
 - Track down your obtained skills and achievements
 - Prepare a simple *individual report* on your skill growth based on your learning curve
 - Update your Resume / LinkedIn / CV based on the skills and experiences learned with teamwork and mentorship.
 - Get rewarded with verifiable Digital Badge based on your program contribution
-- If interest persists, you can keep your engagements with JU Computer Club carried on
+- If interest persists, you can keep your engagements with JU Computer Club even after that

 ## 🎯 About Technical Associates Program
 Program Details